rhowe20/Horiseon/README.md

 The first correction made were to the broken links directing clients to the different sections to the page.

-The HTML is now formatted using symantic elements rather than using straight $ltdiv$gt.
+The HTML is now formatted using symantic elements rather than using straight div.

 CSS has been condensed to be more concise when reading the code.